danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 I also want to thank [@ssbr](https://github.com/ssbr) for his keen insights on "data size" which have provided for a sound implementation of trivial relocation in `sus::mem::swap()`.

+And thanks to [@zetafunction](https://github.com/zetafunction) for his suggestions and review of this post.